madsehansen/MediocreProgramming/Material/UnitTests/unit_test.md

 - System tests checks that components talk OK with eachother
 - This allows the tests to be easy to maintain
 - This allows the tests to run fast
+- The other tests may be slow, so those are more likely to be run outside normal developer workflow
+  * Scheduled to run every night/week
+  * May be run on separate servers or the actual hardware
+  * May also need to be started manually as part of other tests
+- Status of tests should be visible to the developers, testers, managers
+  * Not on some webpage, that is too easy to miss
+  * Suggestion: Put it on monitors in the hallways for all to see
+  * Teams should feel that the quality of testing for their components is important